 There are many different types of housing options available to older adults in British Columbia.
 Our Seniors Housing Directory of BC is divided by both the type of housing and the location.
-The information below is a brief summary or overview of the types of housing.
+The information below is a brief summary and overview of the types of housing.
 A more complete definition is available here and the same information in grid format is here.

-Seniors non-profit or subsidized housing is affordable rental housing for individuals over 55 with low incomes.
+Seniors non-profit or subsidized housing is affordable rental housing for individuals over 55 years of age with low incomes.
 Rent is subsidized by the government or another source, and is normally set at 30% of income.
 Generally (though not always) there are no services provided and the apartment units are small bachelor suites.
 There are long waitlists for subsidized housing so it is important to apply early.

 BC Housing Buildings

-BC Housing is a crown corporation of BC, and it owns and operates many of the subsidized buildings in the province.
+BC Housing is a crown corporation of BC, and it owns and operates many subsidized buildings in the province.
 To apply for a BC Housing building you must get on their centralized applicant database (the "Housing Registry") by filling out a BC Housing Application.
 For more information contact BC Housing.

 Other Non-profit Buildings